froboy/yusaopeny_docs/content/en/docs/Wiki/Code-Review-Quality-Best-Practices.md

 In case if you update some configuration for specific feature, make sure that you put updates into appropriate module.

 ### Revert only specific property from config
+This is preffered method of updating configs due to less conflicts for upgrading customized Open Y instances

 With [config_import module](https://www.drupal.org/project/confi) help we can update only part from full config.